 The Yakkay helmet is a Danish brand that allows different “shells” to be added to the exterior.
 Each one is super stylish.
 In fact, you’ll probably want to buy a couple so you can switch out your look.
 (Pictured above are the Paris Oilskin cover and the Tokyo Rose cover).

-Do be aware that the helmet runs REALLY small, so make sure to take a look at the fit chart before ordering or else you’ll be dissapointed.
+Do be aware that the helmet runs REALLY small, so make sure to take a look at the fit chart before ordering or else you’ll be disappointed.

-The Bern Lenox is ideal for urban riding.
-Reminiscent of an equestrian helmet, the Lenox has a small hardshell visor to keep sun off your face and comes in a variety of feminine colors and styles.
+The Bern Watts is ideal for urban riding.
+Reminiscent of an equestrian helmet, the Watts has a small hardshell visor to keep sun off your face and comes in a variety of fun colors.

 We also appreciate that it is certified for use both on the bike and in the snow–so you can use it year-round.
 For the colder months, you can order an additional winter liner to help keep your noggin toasty.

-The Melrose comes in feminine colors and has a fun, flirty fabric visor.
+The Hudson comes in feminine colors and has a fun, flirty fabric visor.
 The visor is part of an inner liner that helps control moisture.

 Comparison Chart: Women’s Bike Helmets